Can O'Riley be surprise Old Firm star?

 |Coverage: Listen to live commentary on Sportsound and follow live text updates on the BBC Sport website and app

 "I don't sign players, I sign people".
-That was Ange Postecoglou's words as Matt O'Riley arrived at Celtic Park.
+They were Ange Postecoglou's words as Matt O'Riley arrived at Celtic Park.

 Two games in and the 21-year-old has certainly got people talking, and now he could be set to be the surprise star in the heat of the Old Firm derby on Wednesday.